kierxin/The-Coolony-Game/README.md

 - Thursday 8/19: Deploy (GitHub Pages)

 ### Bonus Features (Future Goals)
-- Nice game graphics
+1. Nice game graphics
-- Ability for user to zoom in/out on game board (CSS scale transformation)
+2. Ability for user to zoom in/out on game board (CSS scale transformation)
-- Separate ‘quickview’ page that allows player to play a text-only version of the game, where they have a list of their available resources, resource deposits, ants, and tasks (later, this could be adapted to a mobile format)
+3. Separate ‘quickview’ page that allows player to play a text-only version of the game, where they have a list of their available resources, resource deposits, ants, and tasks (later, this could be adapted to a mobile format)
-- Ability for user to log in & retrieve previous game data (post-App Academy goal)
+4. Ability for user to log in & retrieve previous game data